Paper cutter

-A paper cutter, also known as a paper guillotine or simply a guillotine, is a tool often found in offices and classrooms, designed to administer straight cuts to single sheets or large stacks of paper at once.
+A paper cutter, also known as a paper guillotine or simply a guillotine, is a tool often found in offices and classrooms.
+It is designed to administer straight cuts to single sheets or large stacks of paper at once.

 History

 Paper cutters were developed and patented in 1844 by French inventor Guillaume Massiquot.
-Later, Milton Bradley went on to patent his own version of the paper cutter in 1879.
+Later, Milton Bradley patented his own version of the paper cutter in 1879.
 Since the middle of the 19th century, considerable improvements to the paper cutter have been made by Fomm and Krause of Germany, Furnival in England, and Oswego and Seybold in the United States.